 About This Project

 For over 40 years, state biologists have guided black bear management in Maine using data collected from radio-collared bears.
-For this study, we will evaluate exciting noninvasive techniques for monitoring bears, including the use of remote cameras and DNA analysis.
-These cutting-edge methods will complement those currently used by the state.
-Our goal is to inform bear management in Maine and support our students as they conduct fieldwork.
+For this study, we will evaluate exciting new techniques for monitoring bears, including the use of remote cameras and DNA analysis of hair.
+Our goal is to use results from this research to inform bear management, and support a student's goal to attend graduate school.

 Ask the ScientistsJoin The Discussion

 Each winter and spring, biologists in Maine capture and radio-collar bears to track their movements, reproduction, and survival.
 These data are used to monitor bear health and guide bear management in Maine.
 In this study, we introduce the use of noninvasive remote cameras and barbed wire hair traps (see video) to inform bear management in Maine.
 We will use videos and DNA from bear hair to estimate the population abundance and density of bears, and stable isotopes from hair to estimate their diets and body condition.
 See Hopkins et al. 2012, 2014, 2015, and 2017 at http://jackhopkinswildlife.com/publications/

 What is the significance of this project?

 This study is the first step in evaluating an integrated, cutting-edge monitoring approach that relies on noninvasive field methods to collect data for estimating parameters that indicate the health of bears in Maine.
 We plan to take the unique opportunity to evaluate results from the current monitoring protocol that requires capturing bears and the noninvasive techniques introduced in this study.
 Our hope is that our field and statistical methods will be used in the future to help inform bear management in Maine.